The future of business intelligence

 - Realized process improvements from use of visualization in root-cause analysis

-- Tableau ranked number one in customer loyalty across all vendors
+- Tableau ranked #1 in business benefits across all vendors and all peer groups